Australia in the Iraq War: Maritime operations

-Before the outbreak of war the Australian naval force in the Persian Gulf continued to enforce the sanctions against Iraq.
-These operations were conducted by boarding parties from the RAN warships and the AP-3 Orion patrol aircraft.
+Before the outbreak of war, Australian naval forces in the Persian Gulf continued to enforce the sanctions against Iraq.
+These operations were conducted by boarding parties from the RAN warships and AP-3 Orion patrol aircraft.

 Upon the outbreak of war the RAN's focus shifted to supporting the coalition land forces and clearing the approaches to Iraqi ports.
 HMAS Anzac provided gunfire support to Royal Marines during fighting on the Al-Faw Peninsula and the Clearance Diving Team took part in clearing the approaches to Umm Qasr.
 Boarding operations continued during the war, and on 20 March boarding parties from HMAS Kanimbla seized an Iraqi ship carrying 86 naval mines.
 Army LCM-8 Landing Craft were used as forward deployment and support platforms for the Navy boarding parties and were the first regular Maritime assets to the port of Umm Qasr, moving as far north as Basara on the inland waterways collecting intelligence for allied forces.
 LCM-8 Assets were utilised by British and American forces for various cargo transportation duties during the course of the war.